vamsitadikonda/chat-defender-bot/src/checkers/Bully_README.md

-We evaluate if the comments are abusive.Toxicities include: toxic severe_toxic obscene threat insult identity_hate
+We evaluate if the comments are abusive.Toxicities include: toxic, severe_toxic, obscene, threat, insult, identity_hate

 Initially the text is preprocessed using “get_samples”,”get_stopwords”, “get_words_and_tags”, “get_data_profile”, “shorten_text”, “cleaning_text”, “text_preprocessor” functions.
 We then used a predefined python detoxify function to detect the toxic behavior.